vaughany/moodle-block_enrolment_key_generator/readme.md

 ## Creating a custom word list

-This part of the block is not particularly sophisticated, reading a whole file straight into an array and blindly using it, so for now, creating a word list should meet these criteria:
+This part of the block is not particularly sophisticated, reading a whole file straight in and blindly using it, so for now, creating a word list should meet these criteria:

 * One word per line
-* Plain text only, no markup, HTML or PHP code!!
+* Plain text only, no markup or code of any kind
 * Avoid unnecessary punctuation
 * No empty lines
 * Unix-format line endings (LF)
 * No leading or trailing spaces
-* Use standard ASCII characters, no unicode
+* Use standard ASCII characters, no Unicode
 * File names:
  * all lower case
  * no spaces